SuperOfficeDocs/superoffice-docs/docs/onsite/upgrade/75-to-8/win-client.md

 ---
-title: upgrade_win_client
+title: Upgrade Windows client
+uid: upgrade_win_client_to_8
-description: Upgrade Windows Client
+description: Upgrade Windows client
 author: {github-id}
 keywords:
-so.topic: howto             # article, howto, reference, concept, guide so.envir: onsite so.client: win               # online, web, win, pocket, or mobile
+so.topic: howto
+so.envir: onsite
+so.client: win
 ---

-# How to upgrade SuperOffice 7 Windows Clients / SuperOffice 8 Windows App
+# How to upgrade SuperOffice 7 Windows clients to SuperOffice 8 Windows App

+## Before you begin

-## Step 1 - Check the system requirements for the SuperOffice 8 Windows App
+Check the system requirements for the SuperOffice 8 Windows App.
 In SuperOffice 8 the user needs a Windows App license to be able to log in to the Windows client.
 Read more in the [Help-file][1].

-The Maintenance and settings is only accessible from the [Admin client web][3].
+Maintenance and settings is only accessible from the [Admin client web][3].

 Some settings for Travel / Remote Travel (Replication), Windows client scripting is configured from the [Admin client windows][3].
-Here you also find a section called *Options* where you can set automatic update of SuperOffice client.
+Here you also find a section called *Options* where you can set automatic updates of SuperOffice client.
 Check this option if you want the SuperOffice client to be updated automatically when a new version becomes available.
 Read more in the [Help-file][2].

 Make sure the [system requirements][8] for the computer are met.

 [Prerequisites][5] are installed during the upgrade of the client.

-## Step 2 - Install correct ODBC driver if needed
+## Step 1 - Install correct ODBC driver if needed

 ### Oracle ODBC driver, Microsoft Native Client or Microsoft SQL Server driver